bsvaz/blog-project/README.md

 # Results

-This noteboot is explanatory and serves as complementary material of <a href = "blog post">this post on Medium.</a>
+This noteboot is explanatory and serves as complementary material of <a href = "https://medium.com/@bsvaz/relationship-between-educational-levels-and-jobs-in-the-technology-world-6b191ec77d6d">this post on Medium.</a>

 # Licensing, Authors, Acknowledgements